Benjamin Golding

-Benjamin Golding (7 September 1793 – 21 June 1863) was a British doctor and the founder of the West London Infirmary which later became the Charing Cross Hospital.
+Benjamin Golding (7 September 1793 – 21 June 1863) was a British medical doctor and the founder of the West London Infirmary which later became the Charing Cross Hospital.
 He wrote the history of that hospital and of St. Thomas's Hospital, originally in Southwark.
 He was known for his dedication to serving the poor.

 Early life and family

 Benjamin Golding was born on 7 September 1793 in the town of St Osyth in Essex, England.
 He was the youngest son of the sixteen children of John Golding (1766–1831), a well-off tanner and landowner.
 Only eight of his father's 16 children lived into adulthood.
 He enrolled at the University of Edinburgh in 1811, where he attended the lectures of Dr James Gregory, and in 1813 started as a medical student at St Thomas' Hospital, London.
 Also in 1813 he received his MD from the University of St Andrews where degrees could be awarded from written testimonials.

 In 1822, Golding married Sarah Pelerin Blew (1799–1873), a member of the family that owned Bayley & Blew, who among other things were perfumiers.
 They had nine children but several did not survive to adulthood.